 For the older versions of Outlook, the user can opt to use the inbuilt ScanOST tool to check and integrity and health of the OST file.

-Since Outlook 2010, ScanOST is replaced by the ScanPST tool, and it can be used in the same manner to repair the OST files.
-But it is found that the inbuilt tool cannot handle severe corruption, and a seriously damaged OST file is not repairable by this tool.
+Starting from Outlook 2010, the ScanOST tool has been replaced by the ScanPST tool, and it can be utilized in a similar manner to repair OST files.
+However, it’s worth noting that the built-in tool may not effectively handle cases of severe corruption, and an OST file that is seriously damaged may be irreparable using this tool.

 You can recreate the OST file containing the complete data replacing the irrecoverably damaged OST file.
 Use the steps below:

-Now, go to the OST file location and rename it and then restart the Outlook application.
-It will recreate a new OST file that will be completely healthy and accessible.
+You can resolve the issue by navigating to the OST file location, renaming it, and then restarting the Outlook application.
+Upon restart, Outlook will create a new OST file that should be in a healthy and accessible state.

-OST file is the Outlook data file that stores user data when using the Exchange Server in offline mode.
-As it can contain your professional data and you will not want to lose it; so, to recover OST file data, you should either use the manual methods or an OST to PST file conversion tool.
-Kernel for OST to PST Converter tool is one such tool that can remove the corruption from any OST file and repair it.
-It has many advanced features to maintain the quality of OST data and convert it into the PST file with total control.
+The OST file is the Outlook data file that stores user data when using the Exchange Server in offline mode.
+Since it can contain crucial professional data that you wouldn’t want to lose, you have two options for recovering OST file data: manual methods or using an OST to PST file conversion tool.
+One such tool is the Kernel for OST to PST Converter, which is capable of removing corruption from any OST file and repairing it.
+This tool offers several advanced features to preserve the quality of OST data and provides full control over converting it into a PST file.